earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 }
 ~~~

-I did a similar process for Lambda permissions, since the API needs permissions to call the lambda.
+I did a similar process for the lambda permissions, since the API needs permissions to call the lambda.
 The end result looks like this:

 ~~~{.groovy caption="main.tf"}
 ## Give API Gateway access to Lambda